 – Half a block of ready to roll Puff Pastry ( 250g)

-– 4 medium sized Potatoes sliced very thinly
+– A handful of New potatoes or 4 medium sized Potatoes sliced very thinly

 – 2 tbsp Rapeseed oil